 4. Drain and return to the pan, then cover with a tight-fitting lid.

 5. In a small pan, heat the oil, add the mustard seeds and cook for 1 minute until the seeds start to pop.

 6. Add the lentils, red pepper flakes and curry powder and cook for 2-3 minutes, stirring frequently, until the lentils are golden.

 7. Stir in the coconut and cook over a low heat for 3-4 minutes, stirring occasionally.

 8. Toss with the rice and nuts and spoon into a warmed serving dish.

 9. Garnish with red pepper flakes

 This post was originally published October 6, 2009.
-It has been updated twice since then.
+It has been updated once since then.